kb-gh/ProgAndSciCalc/README.md

 gcd has the same precedence as MUL_DIV. and/or/xor have the same precedence as ADD_SUB.

-Repeated Equals checkbox
- If checked, each time [=] is entered it will re-evaluate the last binary operator For example :-
+Repeated Eval checkbox (NOTE in the screenshots this has the old name of Repeated Equals) If checked, each time [=] is entered it will re-evaluate the last binary operator, this lasts up until CLR is entered eg.
   10 + 2 = 12 = 14 = 16,  3 = 5,  7 = 9
-  also can do eg.
+ it also affects what happens if [=] is entered immediately after a binary operator without a unary operator in between eg.
   10 + = 20 = 30 = 40
   10 + 3 * = 19 = 28 = 37
  compared to when unchecked